 We are currently growing in our 12-acre market garden and this year our harvest includes some of our family’s favorites: Tomatoes, Squash, Peppers, Cucumbers, Beets, Radish, Carrots, Leeks, Garlic, Onions, Turnips, Kohlrabi, Kale, Cabbage, Eggplant, Herbs, Fingerling Potatoes, Beans, Baby Greens and more!
 Each year we listen to our Vegetable Club members, partnering chefs, friends and family for feedback on vegetable varieties to ensure that we produce the right crop of heirloom vegetables for the Delmarva region.

-Currently, we sell our heirloom vegetables to some of the finest restaurants on Delmarva.
-If you wish to enjoy Chesterfield Heirlooms in your own home, you can do so by purchasing the Vegetable Club Card, which can be redeemed at Camden Avenue Farmers Market each Tuesday from 2:30 – 6:00 PM and the Berlin Farmers Market each Sunday from 9:00 AM – 1:00 PM.
+Currently, we sell our heirloom vegetables to some of the best restaurants on Delmarva.
+If you wish to enjoy Chesterfield Heirlooms in your own home, you can do so by purchasing the Vegetable Club Card, which can be redeemed at Camden Avenue Farmers Market each Tuesday from 2:30 – 5:30 PM and the Farm Stand located at 34803 Old Ocean City Road, Pittsville.
 Please click here for more information.

 Thank you so much for your support!
 We hope to grow for you soon!